-A second degree felony conviction can result in a prison term of one to 15 years and a fine of up to $10,000.
+A second-degree felony conviction can result in an indeterminate prison term of one to 15 years and a fine of up to $10,000.
 Aggravated assault, mayhem, and burglary of a dwelling are examples of second-degree felonies in Utah.

 A third-degree felony (the least serious type of felony in Utah) is punishable by an indeterminate prison term of up to five years and a $5,000 fine.
 Promoting (or "exploiting") prostitution, theft of a catalytic converter, and shooting at a vehicle are a few examples of third-degree felonies in Utah.
 If a statute designates an offense as a felony but fails to classify it, the crime is punishable as a third-degree felony.